Amen-Musingarimi/clinic-db/README.md

 ### Key Features <a name="key-features"></a>

-> The following are the key features of the Project.

 - **[The project has a database of a clinic]**
 - **[The database comprises tables that include medical_history, patients, treatments, invoices, and invoice_items ]**